sdesalas/arduino-emi-sensor/README.md

  * Arduino EMI Sensor
  * By Steven de Salas
  *
- * A simple sensor that detects
+ * A simple sensor that detects electromagnetic inteference.
- * electromagnetic inteference.
+ * It works because Arduino analog pins are very sensitive when using
+ * a 'floating ground' (ie when antenna is not connected to main ground).
  *
  * (antenna)
  *  Y    +--------+